What is a Wheat Belly?

 This diet plan is the old becoming new again.
 Paleo eaters focus on unprocessed, whole and natural foods.
 Things like grass fed meats, fresh fish, eggs, vegetables, fruits and nuts are considered Paleo.
 Processed foods, flours, dairy, and even legumes are the culprits triggering the negative glucose response and not allowed.
 Followers of this diet lose great amounts of weight and report they feel less hungry than calorie counters.

 The Wheat Belly diet plan is not as restrictive as the Paleo diet.
-However, all foods on the Paleo diet are Wheat Belly approved and you will find a variety of Paleo Cookbooks that will fit nicely into the Wheat Belly way of eating.
+However, all foods on the Paleo diet are Wheat Belly approved and you will find a variety of Paleo eating plans that will fit nicely into the Wheat Belly way of eating.

 With the choices that are afforded to us in this generation, it is time to take control of your health.
 The Wheat Belly diet offers so many benefits in addition to weight loss that it just makes sense.
 In fact, the Wheat Belly Diet shouldn’t even be thought of as a diet at all but instead as a healthy lifestyle.